abhishekarya1/Hash-Define-myNotes/content/javascript/async.md

 // Promise - an object that executes a function asynchronously; it executes immediately even though we are using "new" to create an object! let promise = new Promise(executorFunc)

-// pass a function expression instead let promise = new Promise(function(resolve, reject) {
+// pass a function expression/arrow function instead ("resolve" and "reject" functions are provided by the JS engine to fulfill or reject the Promise) let promise = new Promise(function(resolve, reject) {
   // executor logic
 })